"Well... here I... am."

 - Berserk Button: Graham doesn't like it when people bring up his past experience with Lecktor, especially when the one bringing it up is the same tabloid reporter who took advantage of said experience to sell newspapers.

-- Consulting a Convicted Killer: Graham seeks help from Hannibal Lektor in order to gain better insight in finding the Tooth Fairy.
+- Consulting a Convicted Killer: Graham seeks help from Hannibal Lecktor in order to gain better insight in finding the Tooth Fairy.

 - Cursed with Awesome: Graham's ability to get inside the heads of the killers he tracks makes him good at his job, but puts serious stress on his own sanity at the same time.

-- Disabled Love Interest: A blind woman at Dolarhyde's employer happens to mention that she always wished she could have "seen" a Bengal tiger (by touching it).
+- Disabled Love Interest: Reba, Dollarhyde's blind coworker, happens to mention that she always wished she could have "seen" a Bengal tiger (by touching it).
 Dolarhyde knows someone at a zoo where they happen to have a tiger having dental work under anesthesia.
-After Dolarhyde's lady friend gets to touch this tiger all over, she goes home with him and engages in very vigorous woman-on-top sex with him.
+After Reba gets to touch this tiger all over, she goes home with him and engages in very vigorous woman-on-top sex with him.

 - Eureka Moment: When Graham finally figures out how the Tooth Fairy chooses his victims.